enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 }
 ```

-And to add the styles from the Todo MVC for the footer past the following css into the todo-footer elment inside the `<style>` tag.
+And to add the styles from the Todo MVC for the footer past the following css into the todo-footer element inside the `<style>` tag.

 ```css
 /* todo-footer css */